Home » Laurel Highlands

 Note: My visit to West Overton Village was hosted by the site.
 However, the opinions expressed are my own.

 Looking for more spots to visit nearby?
-Check out Robinson Falls, Bells Mills Covered Bridge, Buffalo Bill’s House, and Polymath Park.
+Check out Robinson Falls, Bells Mills Covered Bridge, Buffalo Bill’s House, and the Wildflower Fields at Maple Bottom Farm.

 West Overton Village